Skylake-dev/Notes/Computer Security/Computer Security.md

 In a perfect cipher we have that:
 `P(M=m) = P(M=m|C=c)`
 In order to achieve this we need to have a key that is at least as large as the message.
-This immedialtely highlights the impracticality of such ciphers even if they are practically possible: i need to share a key as long as the message before starting the communication ([One Time Pad](https://en.wikipedia.org/wiki/One-time_pad)).
+This immediately highlights the impracticality of such ciphers even if they are practically possible: i need to share a key as long as the message before starting the communication ([One Time Pad](https://en.wikipedia.org/wiki/One-time_pad)).

 ### Breaking ciphers
 A real world cipher is not perfect and we say that a cipher is broken when there exists a faster way to break it than bruteforcing.
 There are different types of attacks: